Practice area(s): Class actions

 Damian Scattini is a Principal at Maurice Blackburn and head of the firm’s Queensland class actions department.
 He has more than 20 years of experience working in commercial litigation, class actions and product liability claims in Australia and the United States.
 Damian was admitted to practise law in 1990 and now focuses on major litigation cases.

 Damian is currently heading several class actions.
 These include the class action against the operators of Wivenhoe and Somerset Dam in relation to the January, 2011 flooding in Brisbane and Ipswich, and the class action against the Commonwealth in relation to the 2007 outbreak of equine influenza in Australia.
-Damian is also involved in product liability cases in the United States as Australian counsel.
+Damian is also investigating the potential of running a class action regarding the Callide Dam flood in February 2015, and he is involved in product liability cases in the United States as Australian counsel.

 Damian was born in rural Queensland and after spending several years with his family in California, he returned to Australia and boarding school in Toowoomba.